-Kid Icarus: Palutena, goddess of wisdom, gets this from her angel (and pretty much her entire army), Pit.
-He is very quick to get into a shouting match with all sorts of divinities that insult her, even when she was possessed and sent his lifeless body to slaughter untold amounts of innocent people, he gave everything to bring her back to herself again.
+Kid Icarus: Palutena, goddess of wisdom, gets this from her angel (who is pretty much her entire army), Pit.
+He is very quick to get into a shouting match with all sorts of divinities that insult her, and even when she was possessed and sent his lifeless body to slaughter untold amounts of innocent people, he gave everything to bring her back to herself again.

-Caught Pokemon will follow a trainer's every command (provided they like the Trainer enough).
+Captured Pokémon will follow a trainer's every command, provided they like the Trainer enough.

 In Pokémon Black 2 and White 2 there is the Shadow Triad, three mysterious, shadowy figures who are utterly loyal to Ghestis for some unknown reason.
 Even when Ghestis is defeated and is driven mad, making him no longer a threat, they will show up at a spot every month, challenging you out of desire for revenge.
 (They won't force you, however.)